4teamwork/ftw.keywordwidget/README.rst

 ``ftw.keywordwidget`` Provides three features:

-1. A widget, which loads chosen2 for better usability on single and multiselect fields.
+1. A widget, which loads select2 for better usability on single and multiselect fields.
-2. A ``ChoicePlus``, which allows new terms.
+2. A ``ChoicePlus`` field, which allows new terms.
 This is prevents us from making a specific, complicated source, which allow new items.
 3. Render a additional ``New Entry`` textarea for new terms.